 I like to use a small thinning shears:

 If you buy shears at the local pet store, I found a long time ago that they didn't cut as much as they just pushed the hair around.

 So, I ended up biting the bullet and going for the good stuff.
 But start at whatever level you feel comfortable.

-Second, you need a small slicker brush to get all the fine hair around those dogs ears combed in one direction.
-I have the Chris Christensen brush that works well for me.
+Second, a small slicker brush to get all the fine hair around those dogs ears combed in one direction.
+I have the Bass brush (pictured to the right) that works well for me.